 We believe that everyone should contribute to preserving our planet.
-These compostable capsules are a start.
+These industrailly compostable capsules are a start.

-UTZ is good because it promotes better farm management that in turn gives more efficient production and better sustainability.
+A Rainforest Alliance certification is good because it promotes better farm management, not only for agriculture, but also for farmers - that in turn gives more efficient production and better sustainability.
 It also audits the Roastery to ensure good production management and tracability of the product all the way from crop to cup.
 We like it because we think it is fair and it focusses on improving quality, not just about manipulating the market price like other better known certifications.
-Read more about UTZ here.
+Read more about Rainforest Alliance [here]

 Well, after we have stopped crying, we will gladly either exchange what you bought for another variety, just tell us why you didn’t like it, or we’ll send you a refund, no questions asked.